Electro707/csixx51_slides/README.md

-# Intro To Python Cource Slides
+# Intro To Python Course Slides
 These are the slides for the CSIxx51 Into To Python course I teach at the University of New Haven

 # License